mucahitrtn/torchmil/docs/index.md

 We welcome contributions to **torchmil**!
 There several ways you can contribute:

-- Reporting bugs or issues you encounter while using the library: use the [Github issues](https://github.com/Franblueee/torchmil/issues).
+- Reporting bugs or issues you encounter while using the library, asking questions, or requesting new features: use the [Github issues](https://github.com/Franblueee/torchmil/issues).
 - Improving the documentation: if you find any part of the documentation unclear or incomplete, feel free to submit a pull request with improvements.
 - If you have a new model, dataset, or utility that you think would be useful for the community, please consider submitting a pull request to add it to the library.

-Take a look at [CONTRIBUTING.md](https://github.com/Franblueee/torchmil/main/CONTRIBUTING.md) for more details on how to contribute.
+Take a look at [CONTRIBUTING.md](https://github.com/Franblueee/torchmil/blob/main/CONTRIBUTING.md) for more details on how to contribute.

 ## Citation